FolkerKinzel/VCards/src/Examples/GettingStarted.md

 (Classes that are derived from `VCardProperty` hide the generic implementation of `VCardProperty.Value` in order to return derived classes instead of `System.Object?`.)

 ### Naming conventions
 Most properties of the `VCard` class are collections.
-It has to do with, that many properties are allowed to have more than one instance per vCard (e.g. phone numbers, e-mail addresses).
+It has to do with that many properties are allowed to have more than one instance per vCard (e.g. phone numbers, e-mail addresses).
 Such properties are named in Plural.

-A special feature are properties whose name ends with "Views": These are properties, which actually is only one instance allowed, but vCard 4.0 enables you to have different versions of that single instance (e.g. in different languages).
+A special feature are properties whose name ends with "Views": These are properties that actually is only one instance allowed, but vCard 4.0 enables you to have different versions of that single instance (e.g., in different languages).
 You must set the same `AltID` parameter  on each of these versions.

 Most classes derived from `VCardProperty` implement `IEnumerable<T>` in order to be assignable to collection properties without having to be wrapped in an Array or List.